NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/T/Tablet of Chained Souls.md

 **Activate** `pf2:3` envision, Interact

 **Effect** You present the tablet to a ghost, or lay it on a haunted site.
 The tablet's words resolve into a cryptic but accurate clue about the unfinished business that keeps this spirit from rest.
-Upon reading the tablet's words, you are subject to a [[Spells/Geas|Geas]] that requires you to right that wrong and lay the ghost to rest.
+Upon reading the tablet's words, you are subject to a [[Geas|Geas]] that requires you to right that wrong and lay the ghost to rest.
 If you die without completing the task, you become a ghost, cursed to remain until another recovers the tablet and discharges your duty.

 *Source: Pathfinder Dark Archive*
 *OGL*